 Stashing retirement cash in a savings account or money market account sounds safe.
 And it does avoid the risks of the stock market.
 But it invites risk from another source: inflation.

 If prices soar, your expenses might quickly swamp your savings.

 So, as you approach retirement — and even after you’ve actually given up working — at least some of your money should be in the stock market or real estate investments.
 Otherwise, there is a good chance that cash is losing value.

-Check out “9 Tips for Sane, Successful Stock Investing” for more ideas on growing your money.
+Check out “9 Tips for Sane and Successful Stock Investing” for more ideas on growing your money.